araobp/unity-ar/README.md

 => [code](./unity/Dance)

+### Multiple AR markers

+This app places 3D objects on multiple AR markers.

+(Work in progress)

 ### Converting PDF into transparent PNG inverting black and white

 [This Python3 script](./python/PDF_converter_for_AR.py) is to convert a PDF document into a transparent PNG image for AR applications: